Cathy347Le/React-Task-App/README.md

 - Add key prop to task items
 - Convert taskList to "state" data via useState
   `const [tasks, setTasks] = useState();`
-- Since you want other components to access the task state data, it is reccomend you lift the state up.
+- Since you want other components to access the task state data, it is recommend you <strong>lift the state up<strong>.
 Have the app.js management the data and have it passed down to other components.
 Once of the toughest thing for a junior is understanding which component should manage the state.

--
+### Create Task Component

+- Create a task component (name, title, date);